 So what’s next for this busy senior who will be graduating in the not-so-distant future?

-Practicing (of course), applying to grad schools and, most importantly, continuing to push himself to learn and experience more in order to become a more well rounded musician.
+Practicing (of course), researching graduate schools and, most importantly, continuing to push himself to learn and experience more in order to become a more well rounded musician.

 Story and photos by Zachary C. Person